SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 a bit too willing to forgive Republican madness in the name of [St Edmund Burke](https://en.wikipedia.org/wiki/Edmund_Burke), _way_ too willing to perpetrate deeply misleading both-sider-ism, and so on.
-(He is, however, rather good in very small doses, rather like pepper, with a chaser/antidote of [Jonathan Capehart](https://en.wikipedia.org/wiki/Jonathan_Capehart) on the [PBS News Hour](https://www.pbs.org/newshour/) (as he was with former colleague/counterbalance [Mark Shields](https://en.wikipedia.org/wiki/Mark_Shields)).
+(He is, however, rather good in very small doses, rather like pepper.
+Especially with a chaser/antidote of [Jonathan Capehart](https://en.wikipedia.org/wiki/Jonathan_Capehart) on the [PBS News Hour](https://www.pbs.org/newshour/), as he was with former colleague/counterbalance [Mark Shields](https://en.wikipedia.org/wiki/Mark_Shields)).

-He has a recent column in the _New York Times_ <sup id="fn1a">[[1]](#fn1)</sup> in which I believe he recognizes our collective symptoms world-wide (though his prescription for treatment is wishful thinking):
+He has a recent column in the _New York Times_ <sup id="fn1a">[[1]](#fn1)</sup> in which I believe he recognizes our collective symptoms world-wide (though his prescription for treatment is wishful thinking; emphasis added below by your humble Weekend Editor):

 > In the early 1990s I was a roving correspondent for _The Wall Street Journal_, based in
-> Europe.
-Some years it felt as if all I did was cover good news: the end of the Soviet
+> Europe. __Some years it felt as if all I did was cover good news:__ the end of the Soviet
 > Union, Ukrainians voting for independence, German reunification, the spread of democracy
 > across Eastern Europe, Mandela coming out of prison and the end of apartheid, the Oslo
 > peace process that seemed to bring stability to the Middle East.
 >
-> I obsess about those years now.
-I obsess about them because the good times did not
+> __I obsess about those years now.__ I obsess about them because the good times did not
 > last.
 History is reverting toward barbarism.
 We have an authoritarian strongman in
 > Russia threatening to invade his neighbor, an increasingly authoritarian China waging
 > genocide on its people and threatening Taiwan, cyberattacks undermining the world order,
 > democracy in retreat worldwide, thuggish populists across the West undermining nations
 > from within.
 >
-> What the hell happened?
+> __What the hell happened?__

-Yes: "what the hell happened?" is indeed the correct question, with especial emphasis on the use of the word "hell" as the theologically correct description of our collective illness.
+Yes: "what the hell happened?" is indeed the correct question, with especial emphasis on the technical use of the word "hell" as the theologically correct description of our collective suffering.
 Well done, Brooks: we don't agree on much, but I'm with you on this one.

-He goes on to describe this as the collapse of "the liberal order", using 'liberal' in a certain technically correct poli sci sense, but possibly gleefully hoping people will mistake for liberal social policies.
+He goes on to describe this as the collapse of "the liberal order", using 'liberal' in a certain technically correct poli sci sense, but possibly gleefully hoping people will mistake it for liberal social policies.
 He follows that by an appeal for return to traditions that people abandoned once they had a viable choice to do so.
 The collapse, though, is in fact the collapse of [_neolilberalism_](https://en.wikipedia.org/wiki/Neoliberalism), which has not much to do